hyurl/alar/api.md

     - `create(arg1: R1, arg2: R2, arg3: R3, arg4: R4): T`
     - `create(arg1: R1, arg2: R2, arg3: R3, arg4: R4, arg5: R5): T`
     - `create(...args: any[]): T`
-- `instance(route?: any): T` Gets the singleton or a remote instance of the module, if connected to one or more remote instances, the module proxy will automatically calculate the `route` and direct the traffic to the corresponding remote instance.
+- `instance(route?: any): T` Gets the local singleton or a remote instance of the module, if connected to one or more remote instances, the module proxy will automatically calculate the `route` and direct the traffic to the corresponding remote instance.
+- `noLocal(): this` If the module is registered as remote service, however when no RPC channel is available, by default, `instance()` will return the local instance, using this method to disable the default behavior.

 **NOTE: IPC/RPC calling will serialize the data via JSON, those data that can** **not be serialized will be lost during transmission.**

-**NOTE: properties can not be accessed remotely, if trying to, `undefined` will** **be returned instead.
-So it's better to declare properties `protected` or** **`private` in any service class that may potentially served remotely.**
+**NOTE: properties cannot be accessed remotely, if trying so, `undefined` will** **be returned instead, so it's better to declare properties `protected` or** **`private` in any service class that may potentially served remotely.**

 *History version of Alar provides a `remote()` method to access remote ability,*